-UC San Diego Health System is a leader in the diagnosis and treatment of pulmonary arterial hypertension (PAH).
+UC San Diego Health is a leader in the diagnosis and treatment of pulmonary arterial hypertension (PAH).
 PAH is a progressive disorder characterized by high pressure in the arteries that bring deoxygenated blood to the lungs from the right side of the heart.
 Without effective treatment, PAH can progress to right-sided heart failure and cause premature death.

 Diagnosing Pulmonary Arterial Hypertension